na-na-hi/renget/archive/chrprompt2.md

 **Linoone & Debby**: Can you two lovebirds offer any relationship advice?

 **Chespin & Wooper**: Have you found any material more cozy to sleep on than cotton?
+>Chespin: The absolute peak for me is a bed of flowers, while sunlight shines down upon me.
+Something about what I am now makes it really resonate with me!
+But you can't exactly get sunlight when it's nighttime.

+>Wooper: A pond with clean water and soft mud at the bottom was what I used to sleep in before I met Chespin.
+It's nice to sleep somewhere warmer, but snoozing underwater is great!
+But...
+I think I like the bed I got now more, It's too hard to pick a favorite!

 ##->**Lore and Misc Questions**<-